-Muscle twitching (the medical term is fasciculation) is very common and usually not serious, although chronic, persistent twitching can be quite annoying.
-Muscles twitch when they involuntarily contract and release.
-The most common sites for twitching are the eyelid, calf or thumb.
+Muscle twitching (the medical term is fasciculation) is very common and usually not a sign of anything serious but can be quite annoying if it persists or occurs frequently.
+A muscle twitch is an involuntarily contraction.
+The most common sites for twitching are the eyelid, calf and thumb.

-Twitching tends to occur most often when you’re tired or after you’ve been exercising strenuously.
-Eyestrain, stress and anxiety, fatigue and too much caffeine can also play a role, and a number of prescription drugs (including diuretics, corticosteroids or estrogens) can cause twitching as a side effect.
+In general, twitching elsewhere in your body tends to occur when you’re tired or after you’ve been exercising strenuously.
+Stress, anxiety, fatigue and too much caffeine can also play a role as can a number of prescription drugs (including diuretics, corticosteroids and estrogens).
 If you’re taking one of these or any other medications, ask your physician or pharmacist if twitching is a side effect.
-Most of the time, twitching goes away on its own, but it can continue for weeks or months.
-There is no medical treatment for ordinary twitching.
+Dehydration can also cause twitching in the legs, arms and torso.

-If these measures don’t help, ask your physician to refer you to a neurologist for a workup that should be able to identify – or eliminate – any neurological concern.
-A number of serious (and rare) neurological diseases can be responsible for muscle twitches but most of them cause other symptoms as well, including muscle weakness or atrophy.
+If these measures aren’t effective, ask your physician to refer you to a neurologist for a workup.
+He or she should be able to identify – or eliminate – any neurological concern.
+A number of serious (and rare) neurological diseases can be responsible for muscle twitches, but most of them cause other symptoms, such as muscle weakness or atrophy.

 Andrew Weil, M.D.

 Joseph V. Campellone, “Muscle Twitching,” U.S. National Library of Medicine, MedlinePlus, February 27, 2018, medlineplus.gov/ency/article/003296.htm